negarbaharmand/negarbaharmand.github.io/_posts/2023-11-17-marketplace-api.md

 ### API Documentation with Swagger

-Explore the capabilities of the Marketplace API using the Swagger Documentation.
-Follow these steps:
+Exploring the capabilities of the Marketplace API using Swagger was a revelation.
+I could interact with endpoints, understand request/response details, and witness the API in action.
+It made me appreciate the importance of clear and comprehensive API documentation.
+To explore this documentation do so:

 1. Ensure the Marketplace API is running locally.